 You may have heard that the astoundingly accurate Mayan calendar abruptly ends on December 21, 2012.
 Depending on who you ask, this marks the end of the world, a chance for humanity to hit the re-set button, or nothing at all.

-In 2012, countries in the Mundo Maya are laying on special celebrations of Mayan culture all year long as a way of marking the end of mysterious Mayan calendar.
+In 2012, countries in the Mundo Maya are laying on special celebrations of Mayan culture all year long as a way of marking the end of the mysterious Mayan calendar.
 There are so many special events planned that Moon decided to publish a special guide called Maya 2012: A guide to celebrations in Mexico, Belize, Guatemala and Honduras and we contributed to it.

 At Tikal, 2012 celebrations will include an amped-up version of the annual Dia de La Razas (Day of the Races, October 12)—an alternative to Columbus Day which celebrates the accomplishments of the Latin American population and honors indigenous cultures.